r-Techsupport/rTS_Wiki/docs/guides/fixing-a-non-booting-linux-install.md

 ## GRUB/Bootloader
 *Note: this section assumes you use GRUB*

-At this point, your UEFI/BIOS has passed control over to GRUB, by default, it presents a menu similar to the one shown below, although the appearence may vary.
+At this point, your UEFI/BIOS has passed control over to GRUB, by default, it presents a menu similar to the one shown below, although the appearance may vary.
 ![grub menu](/assets/fixing-linux-boot/GRUB_screenshot.png)

 ### Recovery shell
 With the standard boot option selected in GRUB:
 - Hit `e` to temporarily edit the boot config
 - Find the line that says `linux`, and go to the end of the line and put `systemd.unit=rescue.target`
-- Then hit ctrl + x or F10 to boot with the modified config.
+- Then hit Ctrl + x or F10 to boot with the modified config.
 - If the recovery shell doesn't work, you can try an emergency shell(a more minimalistic recovery interface) by replacing `systemd.unit=rescue.target` with `systemd.unit=emergency.target`

 ### Init shell
 In Linux, the init process is the very first process launched by the system, identified with a PID of 1.
 This can be changed with a GRUB variable.
 - Hit `e` over the correct entry to temporarily edit the boot config
 - Append `init=/bin/bash` to the line that starts with `linux`.
-You can experiement with having it earlier in the line to see if it makes a difference.
+You can experiment with having it earlier in the line to see if it makes a difference.

 ### Troubleshooting from a shell
 - Update everything